Introduction: Quick Fruit Piano With MIDI

 On other systems, you may need a MIDI synthesizer like VirtualMidiSynth or Garageband.
 You can also use VirtualMidiSynth on Windows if you like.

-Step 4: Install Software: Option B: Python
+Step 4: Install Software: Option B: Arduino and Python

 You can also just use a simple included Python script that plays back MIDI notes.